atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
+  - header: What is a Cooldown Period?
+    content: >
+      Stakers can withdraw their funds after a cooldown period specified in the Pool Details page.
+For example, if the pool has a Cooldown Period of 1 day, and you send a request for withdrawal now, you can execute the withdrawal transaction 24 hours (1 day) later.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of